core-methods-in-edm/swirl/README.md

 * **Install Swirl**
 * **Download the units from Github**
 * **Create a user ID that is your UNI (the first 4-6 numbers/letters at the start of your TC email address)**
+* **After completing a lesson you will be directed to a Google Form - you need to be connected to the internet and logged into MyTC**
+* **Just in case the form does not work please copy and paste the code from the form into a text document and save it**

 ## Details